lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 - speed up upcasts, don't emit code [flag -O]
 - ditto downcasts, probably - for now
 - if the desc is in flat memory then reading the desc means obtaining an index
+- note, right now JS performs a null check on obj reference, does this move into wasm somehow?

 NON-FEATURES
 - strings